aj47/100x-orchestrator/README.md

     ```
     MY_MODEL=provider/model_name

 You can set default models for the Orchestrator, Aider, and Agent components by providing LiteLLM model strings.
-These strings now support multiple providers.
+These strings support any provider supported by LiteLLM.
 For example:

 MY_MODEL=together_ai/OpenAssistant/llama2-70b-oasst-sft-v10
+MY_MODEL=openai/gpt-4
+MY_MODEL=azure_openai/davinci
     ```
     -   **Note**: LiteLLM model strings can be found [here](https://docs.litellm.ai/docs/providers).
 3. Add your `GITHUB_TOKEN` to the `.env` file: